 Due to their sheer size, accidents involving trucks are typically some of the most dangerous kinds of motor vehicle wrecks.
-If you or a loved one was injured after a collision with a tractor-trailer or semi-truck, you may wish to pursue compensation with the help of a Michigan truck accident lawyer.
+If you or a loved one was injured after a collision with a tractor-trailer or semi-truck, you may wish to pursue compensation or a settlement with the help of a Michigan truck accident lawyer.

 However, for a successful claim, a victim must be able to prove that a trucker was careless, reckless, or otherwise negligent in their legal duty of care while behind the wheel.
 One of the most common reasons for truck accidents is due to driver fatigue.